newwhitecheng/2018_cei_intern/README.md

 # 2018_cei_intern
 ## This repository serve as a record for those do internship at Duke computational evolutionary intellegence laboratory.
+## Dave Cheng is the mentor of these summer interns.
 ## Internship students are
 1. 王博宇(Wang Boyu)
 2. 张静阳(Zhang Jingyang)